maazmalik2004/variance-version-control/README.md

-  variance monitor <filePath>     | adds the file at the specified file path to the list of files being monitored variance finalize <filePath>    | finalizes the changes to a remote location variance retrieve <versionHash> | replaces the file being monitored with the version specified by the versionHash variance view <filePath>        | view the finalization history for a given file at the specified file path
+  variance monitor <filePath>     | adds the file at the specified file path to the list of files being monitored variance finalize <filePath>    | finalizes the changes to a remote location variance restore <versionHash> | replaces the file being monitored with the version specified by the versionHash variance view <filePath>        | view the finalization history for a given file at the specified file path
 ```